theripper93/automated-evocations/README.md

 To add your own settings, you can merge your own configs to the default one.
 For the data structure please check `game.automatedevocations.dnd5e` in the console (or equivalent for your system.

-Once you built the object you wanna merge, simply save it to the hidden game setting  `game.settings.get(AECONSTS.MN, "customautospells", yourData)`
+Once you built the object you wanna merge, simply save it to the hidden game setting  `game.settings.set(AECONSTS.MN, "customautospells", yourData)`

 Example: